 Samurai knew the key to victory was the ability to stay calm and focused under pressure.

 The 15th century samurai Suzuki Shosan wrote that only when you overcome your own mind, are you free.

-Via Training the Samurai: A Bushido Sourcebook, by Thomas Cleary:
+In the book Training the Samurai: A Bushido Sourcebook, Thomas Clear shares a powerful insight:

 ‘Mind your mind; guard it resolutely.
 Since it is the mind that confuses the mind, don’t let your mind give in to your mind.’